— Researched and edited by Dr. Sandip Roy.

+You don’t want to care about them.
 It doesn’t matter where you’re placed in life, you always need a certain amount of thick skin to avoid taking things personally and getting yourself upset in the process.
 Showing them you don’t care is having that thick skin.

 You are what you are, and your worth is what you think it is.
 As long as you know that, it simply doesn’t matter what anybody says or thinks about you.

 Once your stress response lets loose, you’re a ticking time bomb seconds away from exploding violently.
 And once you start reacting, you get outside the control of your thinking brain.
-You say things and act such you don’t ever do in your normal senses.
+You say things and act like you don’t ever do in your normal senses.

 Whether it’s out of anger, envy, greed, hate, or something else, your impulsive reactions on the spot are never your best responses.
 Frankly, if someone were to film you during those moments, you might be nearly shocked to watch yourself erupting with that ferocity.

 Between stimulus and response there is a space.
 In that space is our power to choose our response.
-In our response lies our growth and our freedom.
+In our response lies our growth and our freedom. — Viktor Frankl

 Create a space between their provocative behavior and your knee-jerk response.

 What this does are two things.
-First, you physically distance yourself from the person your mind perceives as threat.
+First, you physically distance yourself from the person your mind perceives as a threat.
 Second, your mind starts the process of rational thinking once it believes you’re safe.

-After your rational brain takes over, you’re back in control.
-Now you can respond with careful deliberation.
-Now you can even choose to not respond at all.
-As those skillful with words would say,
+Once your rational brain takes over, you’re back in control.
+You can now respond with careful deliberation.
+Now you can even choose not to respond at all.

 I’m not even going to dignify that with a response.